DOFLinx/docs/docs/parameters/11_The_Parameters.md

 up DOFLinx via a Launch Before option, with the parameter set to 1, DOFLinx will shutdown when Pinball FX2 stops and you return to your menu, ie PinballX.

+!!!
+Note
+    This mode of opereration is not recommended

 ## `R_FLIPPER_KEY=KK`